 Keep Paragraphs Short

 Long blocks of text are intimidating and difficult to read, so break up longer paragraphs into manageable chunks.
 Review your article, if you see any blocks that are longer than about five lines long, evaluate how you can break up that text.
-Of course, there are always exceptions to any rule.

 Make Font Size Larger